top of page

 Sunflower Field

-The Circle Embrace- Starting November 2025
+The Circle Embrace- Starting March

 Together, we’ll sit in Circle each month for 90 minutes, creating a rhythm of connection, reflection, and shared presence.
-Over time, this space may evolve into a closed group, allowing trust and depth to naturally grow among those who return.
-These gatherings will take place in person, once a month.

 © 2025 by Jo Millward.
 Powered and secured by Wix